aruneliyapra/TackleSupplyExams/README.md

 I will merge it.

 # git pull every time before you edit anything in your repo
-# it will download every changes made by others to your repo
+ doing that will download every changes made by others to your repo

 #another super simple way if you use linux

-#use ubuntu
+use ubuntu terminal

 ```javascript